Emadamx/meminject/README.md

 ## 📊 Benchmarks

-Initial experiments on a GPT-3.5-Turbo agent with FAISS memory:
+Initial experiments on a MockMemoryAgent with DictMemoryStore backend (keyword-based retrieval).
+Full evaluation on a GPT-3.5-Turbo agent with FAISS vector memory is ongoing.

 | Strategy | Success Rate | First Activation Turn |
 |---|---|---|